Penalized Projected Kernel Calibration for Computer Models

 where $\mathbf H_{\theta}=\int \int K(\bm t_1,\bm t_2) \bm g_{\theta}(\bm t_1) \bm g^{T}_{\theta}(\bm t_2) d \bm t_1 \bm t_2$.
 Let $\bm w_{\theta}(\bm x)=\mathbf H_{\theta}\mathbf E^{-1}_{\theta} \bm g_{\theta}(\bm x)-\bm h_{\theta}(\bm x)$, then $K_{\theta}(\bm x_1,\bm x_2)$ (\ref{defpk}) can be represented as

-Tuo \cite{tuo2019adjustments} points out that, projected kernel calibration is similar with the bayesian calibration method proposed by \cite{plumlee2017bayesian}, which is based on an orthogonal Gaussian process (OGP) modeling technique.
-The covariance function of an orthogonal Gaussian process which is defined as (\ref{kor}) is a projected kernel function.
+Tuo \cite{tuo2019adjustments} points out that, projected kernel calibration is similar to the Bayesian calibration method proposed by \cite{plumlee2017bayesian}, which is based on an orthogonal Gaussian process (OGP) modeling technique. {The covariance function of an orthogonal Gaussian process which is defined as